Polynomial: Classification

-The exponent on an indeterminate in a term is called the degree of that indeterminate in that term; the degree of the term is the sum of the degrees of the indeterminates in that term, and the degree of a polynomial is the largest degree of any term with nonzero coefficient.
+The exponent on an indeterminate in a term is called the degree of that indeterminate in that term; the degree of the term is the sum of the degrees of the indeterminates in that term, and the degree of a polynomial is the largest degree of any term with a nonzero coefficient.
 Because $x = x^1$, the degree of an indeterminate without a written exponent is one.

 A term with no indeterminates and a polynomial with no indeterminates are called, respectively, a constant term and a constant polynomial.
 (Note: This terminology dates from the time when the distinction was not clear between a polynomial and the function that it defines: a constant term and a constant polynomial define constant functions.)
 The degree of a constant term and of a nonzero constant polynomial is $0$.
 The degree of the zero polynomial $0$ (which has no terms at all) is generally treated as not defined (but see below).